rstefanov321/dissertation/README.md

 <h4> Data preprocessing </h4>

-As Cryptos are traded 24/7, the other investment tools aren't , therefore, interpolation was used to fill the missing values for Saturdays, Sundays or bank holidays.
+As Cryptos are traded 24/7, the other investment tools aren't , therefore, <b>interpolation </b> was used to fill the missing values for Saturdays, Sundays or bank holidays.